hackclub/hackclub/workshops/python_turtle/README.md

 The end_fill() function will stop recording the moves for the filled-in shape and draw the shape.

-To get more information about color [visit hear](https://docs.python.org/3/library/turtle.html#turtle.color)
+To get more information about color, [visit here](https://docs.python.org/3/library/turtle.html#turtle.color).

 ## Hacking

-- There are endless ways to make this turtle completely your own!
+There are endless ways to make this turtle completely your own!
 Go back through your code and look for anything that can be played with.
 Try changing the default values of your forward, angle, color, size, etc.

-- Here are some examples to give you some more idea:
+Here are some examples to give you some ideas:

 - Square spiral [Demo and Code](https://repl.it/@YashKalbande/squarespiral#main.py)